MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 #### This is heading 4
 ```

 Headings should be done using atx-style, that is, use 1-6 hash characters (#) at the start of the line to indicate a heading, corresponding to HTML headings levels H1 through H6.
-Examples of first- and second-level headers are used above.
+Examples of first- through fourth-level headers are used above.

 There **must** be only one first-level heading (H1) in your topic, which will be displayed as the on-page title.